2004 Greek financial audit

 The 2004 Greek financial audit was a 2004 investigation into the true extent of Greece's public finances.
-It examined government revenue, spending and the level of Greek government borrowing.
+It examined government revenue, spending and the level of borrowing, ahead of the Greek government-debt crisis.

 Background

 Within the European Union, entry into the Eurozone depends on the applicant nation meeting certain economic criteria.
 Measures such as budget deficits and public debt levels are assessed, as well as the inflation situation and the stability of the national currency exchange rate of a European Union member state.
 Requirements include a budget deficit below 3% of gross domestic product (GDP), and debt below 60% of GDP, or if above, declining.

 Up until 1994, Greece recorded very high deficits, for some years above 10% of GDP.
 During the late nineties, according to the figures submitted by the Greek government to the European Union, Greece's high budget deficits were significantly lowered.
 In 2000, given a deficit below 3% of GDP in 1999, Greece was accepted as the 12th member of the European monetary union.